Quantification and Aggregation over Concepts of the Ontology: FO(Concept)

 The last rule is problematic, however.
-In a structure $\I$ extended as we propose, $x$ ranges not only over the domain of $\I$ , but also over the set of concepts corresponding to the symbols in \voc{}: when the value of $x$ is such a concept, $\val{x}$ is its extension; but when $x$ is not such a concept, $\val{x}$ is undefined.
-Furthermore, the value assigned to $x$ may be the concept of a predicate symbol: in that case, $\val{x}(t_1,\ldots,t_n)$ is not a term.
-Finally, the value of $x$ may be the concept of a function of arity $m \neq n$: in that case, $\val{x}(t_1,\ldots,t_n)$ is not a well-formed term.
+In a structure $\I$ extended as we propose, $x$ ranges not only over the domain of $\I$ , but also over the set of intension of the symbols in \voc{}: when the value of $x$ is such an intension, $\val{x}$ is the extension of the associated symbols; but when $x$ is not such an intension, $\val{x}$ is undefined.
+Furthermore, the value assigned to $x$ may be the intension of a predicate symbol: in that case, $\val{x}(t_1,\ldots,t_n)$ is not a term.
+Finally, the value of $x$ may be the intension of a function of arity $m \neq n$: in that case, $\val{x}(t_1,\ldots,t_n)$ is not a well-formed term.

-For example, $\val{x}()$ is not a well-formed term in the following cases (among others): \begin{itemize} \item $[x=1]$ where $1$ denotes an element of the domain of discourse; \item $[x=\deref{p}]$ where $p$ is a predicate symbol; \item $[x=\deref{f}]$ where f is a function symbol of arity 1. \end{itemize}
+For example, $\val{x}()$ is not a well-formed term in the following cases (among others): \begin{itemize} \item[.] $[x=1]$ where $1$ denotes a numeric element of the domain of discourse; \item[.] $[x=\deref{p}]$ where $p$ is a predicate symbol; \item[.] $[x=\deref{f}]$ where f is a function symbol of arity 1. \end{itemize}

 Essentially, whereas in FO, arities of function and predicate symbols are known from the vocabulary, and taken into account in the definition of well-formed composite terms and atoms by requesting that the number of arguments matches the arity, this now has become impossible due to the lack of information about $\val{x}$.
-Thus, to define well-formed terms, we need more information about the variables occurring in them.
+Thus, to define well-formed terms, we need additional information about the variables occurring in them.
 We formalize that information in a typing function.

 {\guards{t}} {\guards{f}}